Basharh1/Graph-Based-Encoders-and-their-Performance-for-Finite-State-Channels-with-Feedback/README.md

 2.)
 Add a state evaluation function by following the instructions in [Create_S.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_S.m).

 3.)
 Open [main_GTable.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Main_GTable.m) file.
 Then:
-- Type the cardinalities of the channel state (FSC.s), the channel input (FSC.x), and the channel output (FSC.y).
-- Choose the channel model (FSC.channel), the state evolution (FSC.state), and the channel parameter (FSC.Ch_para).
-- Type which approach you would like to use for the choice of the Q-graphs (Graph.meth).
-The proposed approaches are described in the paper.

 - [Create_Channel.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_Channel.m) - In this function you can add a channel model: P_{Y|X,S}.
 - [Create_S.m](https://github.com/Basharh1/Bounds_on_Finite_State_Channels/blob/master/Code/Create_S.m) - In this function you can add a state evolution: S^+ = f(S,X,Y).